xlladdins/xll/docs/Excel4MacrosH-P.md

 | 1               | Automatic (set by Microsoft Excel) |
 | 2               | None                               |

-Lcolor    is a number from 1 to 56 corresponding to the 16 line colors in the Patterns tab of the Format Object or Format (chart element) dialog box.
+Lcolor&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 56 corresponding to
+the 16 line colors in the Patterns tab of the Format Object or Format (chart element) dialog box.

-Lstyle    is a number from 1 to 8 corresponding to the eight line styles in the Patterns tab of the Format Object or Format (chart element) dialog box.
+Lstyle&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 8 corresponding to
+the eight line styles in the Patterns tab of the Format Object or Format (chart element) dialog box.

-Lwt    is a number from 1 to 4 corresponding to the four line weights in the Patterns tab of the Format Object or Format (chart element) dialog box.
+Lwt&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 corresponding to the four line weights in the Patterns tab of the Format Object or Format (chart element) dialog box.

 |               |             |
 | ------------- | ----------- |